psychemedia/sin-eater-resources/resources/HSTNT_historical-notes-rowlands.md

 6o Historical Notes.

-A3mstone, of Hereford ; the match was a most unsuitable one. — Chalmer*$ Memoir of Steele*
+A3mstone, of Hereford; the match was a most unsuitable one. — Chalmer*$ Memoir of Steele*

 Although Steele and his wife did not lead a happy life, his attachment to her was ardent and uniform.
-It appears that they never parted without bickerings ; but he could not bear her ab- sence ; he was in the habit of writing impassioned notes three times a day from his office, or frx)m his bookseller's.
+It appears that they never parted without bickerings; but he could not bear her ab- sence; he was in the habit of writing impassioned notes three times a day from his office, or frx)m his bookseller's.
 He would rise up in the midst of his dinner, and despatch a note to '* Prue," as he called her, to assure her of his affection since noon.
 Steele seemed to think that warm affection was all she required.
 She was left for days in solitude, without any money, when her hus- band could not rise any.
-The following note is a feeling remon- strance to her : —
+The following note is a feeling remon- strance to her: —

-" Deab Wife, — ^I have been in great pain of body and mind since I came out.
+"Deab Wife, — ^I have been in great pain of body and mind since I came out.
 You are extremely cruel to generous nature, which has a tenderness for you that renders your least dishumour insupportably afflicting.
 After short starts of passion, not to be